Licia Ronzulli

-Licia Ronzulli (born 14 September 1975) is an Italian politician and a former MEP who represented The People of Freedom party and New Forza Italia party between 2009 and 2014.
+Licia Ronzulli (born 14 September 1975) is an Italian politician.
+She has been a member of the Senate of the Republic since 2018 and one of its vice-presidents since November 2023, after leading the Forza Italia group in the Senate from October 2022.
+She was previously an MEP who represented The People of Freedom party and New Forza Italia party between 2009 and 2014.
 She won a seat in the 2009 European Parliament election.
 She was Vice Chair of the Delegation to the ACP-EU Joint Parliamentary Assembly and a member of the Employment and Social Affairs committee.

-Ronzulli is known for being the logistic organiser of Silvio Berlusconi's parties, known in the press as Bunga bunga parties.
+According to wiretaps from an investigation into the businessman Gianpaolo Tarantini, published in 2011, Ronzulli organised flights and accommodation for guests at Silvio Berlusconi's parties, known in the press as Bunga bunga parties; she was not under investigation in that case.
 During her tenure as MEP, she took her daughter, Vittoria, to the European Parliament plenary sessions in Strasbourg.
 Prior to becoming an MEP, she was a nurse in Milan.

 Biography

 Born in Milan the daughter of a carabiniere of Apulian origins, Ronzulli began her career working as a nurse in a hospital.
-In 2003, she became nurses’ coordinator at the IRCCS Galeazzi hospital of Milan, in Italy.
-Since 2005 she has been a volunteer of the non-profit organization Progetto Sorriso Nel Mondo, with which she travels to Bangladesh every year together with a surgical team specialized in the care of malformed children.
+In 2003, she became head of the coordination of healthcare professions at the IRCCS Galeazzi orthopaedic institute in Milan.
+Since 2005 she has been a volunteer of the non-profit organization Progetto Sorriso Nel Mondo (Smile Project in the World), with which she travels to Bangladesh every year together with a surgical team specialized in the care of malformed children.

-From 29 April 2015 to 13 January 2017, she was a member of the Board of Directors of Fiera di Milano SpA, as Vice President and Independent Director.
+From April 2015 to 13 January 2017, she sat on the board of directors of Fiera Milano SpA as one of its two vice-presidents.
+She resigned on that date together with the chairman and four other directors, which caused the whole board to lapse.

-During the 2008 Italian general election, she was nominated for The People of Freedom party in the district of Marche.
-When she was a candidate in the 2009 European elections, Licia Ronzulli was elected in the northwest of Italy with 40,016 votes.
-She joined the European People Party and became a member of the commission for Employment and Social Affairs and member of the Delegation for Relations with South Asia, as well as a substitute member of the Commission of Women Rights and Gender Equality and the Subcommittee on Human Rights.
-On 16 September 2009 she was elected Vice-Chairman of the Parliamentary Joint Africa-Caribbean-Pacific-UE Assembly, which has the express purpose of promoting human rights and democracy.
+During the 2008 Italian general election, she was a candidate for The People of Freedom party in the Marche constituency, but was not elected.
+In the 2009 European elections, Licia Ronzulli was elected in the northwest of Italy with 40,016 preference votes.
+She joined the European People's Party group, of whose bureau she was a member, and the Committee on Employment and Social Affairs.
+She was also a substitute member of the Committee on Women's Rights and Gender Equality, of the Subcommittee on Human Rights and of the Delegation for relations with the countries of South Asia.

-She has also been involved with Progetto Sorriso nel Mondo (Smile Project in the World) as a volunteer.
-So far, Licia Ronzulli has presented over a hundred questions to the European Commission dealing with themes such as combating the spread of serious diseases in the European Union.
+In September 2009 she became vice-chair of the European Parliament's delegation to the ACP–EU Joint Parliamentary Assembly, a post she held until the end of her term.
+During the term she tabled, alone or together with other MEPs, more than a hundred parliamentary questions, many of them to the European Commission, including questions on combating hepatitis, tuberculosis, ovarian cancer, hypertension and Alzheimer's disease.

-In the 2018 Italian general election, Ronzulli was elected to the Senate of the Republic, representing the constituency of Cantù.
+At the 2014 European Parliament election, she stood again for Forza Italia in the North-West Italy constituency and received more than 25,000 preference votes, but was not re-elected.